jacksonopp/bamizon/README.md

 ```

-The app will then create a sql query that performs the requested action
+The app will then create a sql query that performs the requested action.

 ### Demo Video

-To see the app in action, [watch it on youtube](#).
+To see the app in action, [watch it on youtube](https://youtu.be/J0FE7Thgezc).